ibnyusuf/esbmc-vampire-project/README.md

 When symbolic execution reaches the loop statement, it attempts to prove that the candidate invariant holds (base case).
 The loop variables are havoced (set to non-deterministic values) and the loop is then symbolically executed a single time.
 Taking the resulting loop SSA and assuming the inductive hypothesis, we attempt to prove the inductive conclusion.
 If this succeeds we have proven the candidate invariant to be a true invariant.
 The loop is replaced with the candidate invariant and symbolic execution continues as normal.

 Note, that that we support having multiple candidate invariants for a loop.
-FOr example, the following is valid:
+For example, the following is valid:

 ```
 int main() {